Thanasak Patimaprakorn

 Thanasak Patimaprakorn (ธนะศักดิ์ ปฏิมาประกร; born 9 November 1953) is a Thai military officer who formerly served as its deputy prime minister and Minister of Foreign Affairs.
-He was appointed by prime minister Prayut Chan-o-cha on 1 September 2014 after serving as Thailand's chief of defense forces.
+He was appointed by prime minister Prayut Chan-o-cha on 1 September 2014 after serving as Thailand's Chief of Defence Forces.

 Chief of Defense Forces

 Patimaprakorn served as Thailand's chief of defense forces from 2011 to 2014.
 In this position, he oversaw combat readiness and commanded military operations in all three branches of the Royal Thai Armed Forces.
 His position was at the top of the military chain of command, although in practice he remained subordinate to army chief Prayut Chan-o-cha.

 Role in the Cabinet

 Deputy-Head of the National Council of Peace and Order

 On May 22, 2014, it was announced that Patimaprakorn would serve as the Deputy-Head of the National Council for Peace and Order (NCPO).
 He is one of 11 military officers appointed to the 32-member cabinet.
 This announcement took place during the Thai military coup of 2014.
 It was initially thought that the military had no interest in a coup, as Patimaprakorn had made a public statement in early May 2014 suggesting as much.

 Prime Minister Prayut Chan-o-cha has stated that the goals of the NCPO are greater political stability and reforms for Thailand, and Patimaprakorn supported that statement in his message to the United Nations in September 2014.
 He stated that Thailand was "not retreating from democracy; it just needed time and space to bring about reconciliation, undertake political reforms and strengthen democratic institutions."
 In a meeting with U.N.
 Secretary General Ban Ki-moon, Pratimaprakorn has also acknowledged the importance of addressing climate change and extremism in Thailand.

 Pratimaprakorn has also addressed the Organization for Security and Co-operation in Europe (OSCE).
 In his remarks in June 2015, he mentioned the need for combating extremism once again, in addition to expressing a need for greater disaster management in Asia and emphasizing Thailand's efforts to address human trafficking.
 He ended his remarks by stating that Thailand would be happy to work as a bridge between OSCE and the Association of Southeast Asian Nations (ASEAN).

 Pratimaprakorn has also been vocal in the need to support migrants off the coast of Thailand.
 In a special meeting attended by 16 powerful countries in the region, Pratimaprakorn urged unity on the issue and said that all countries must work together to solve what is a very complex problem.
 He also described the actions Thailand is currently taking on the issue, which includes deploying vessels at sea as floating platforms to provide humanitarian assistance to migrants.